paketo-buildpacks/rfcs/text/0000-create-language-family-builders.md

 ### Variants

-The language family builders should align with the existing bionic and jammy-based builders and allow for future distributions like `ubi` and future ubuntu-based stacks.
+The language family builders should align with the existing jammy-based builders and allow for future distributions like `ubi` and future ubuntu-based stacks.
 The builders will name and tag their release images with the following pattern:
 ```
 builder-{distro}-{language-family}:{version}
 ```
 For example,
-* `paketobuildpacks/builder-bionic-java:latest`
 * `paketobuildpacks/builder-jammy-java:latest`
 * `paketobuildpacks/builder-jammy-go:latest`
 * `paketobuildpacks/builder-ubi-java:latest`

+Note: Standard support of bionic ends April 2023 so it likely does not make sense to create builders based on bionic.

 The decision to create language family-specific builders is owned by each language family team.
 Teams may decide to create zero or more based on their needs and user demand.
 In addition, each language-family team owns the decisions about what goes into the builder.
 Again, this can be based on team and user needs.

 A sample builder.toml for a Java language builder (without specific versions or the APM buildpacks):
 ```
-description = "Ubuntu bionic base image with buildpacks for Java, including all JVM providers"
+description = "Ubuntu jammy base image with buildpacks for Java, including all JVM providers"

 [[buildpacks]]